chenchangfu23/chenchangfu23.github.io/_pages/cv.md

 Education
 ======
-* M.S. in University of Minnesota, 2026
+* M.S. in Biostatistics, University of Minnesota, 2026
-* B.S. in King's College London, 2024
+* B.S. in Mathematics and Finance, King's College London, 2024